odubno/instagram-analyzer/README.md

 $ python run.py
 ```

 You should see the displayed text of "Python Instagram Analyzer" in action at [http://localhost:5000/](http://localhost:5000/).
-Once done, kill the server.
+Once done, kill the server. *CTRL+C*

 Now let's get Heroku up and running!